lecsinchanamn/CS-Amplifier-/README.md

 | VSG (PMOS)      | ≥ VTHp = 0.39 V |               |                                |
 | VSD (PMOS)      | ≥ Vov           | ≤ VDD         | Required for saturation        |
 # Output Voltage for the maximum Swing
-o get the maximum output swing, the NMOS drain voltage is set near half of the supply voltage.
+Get the maximum output swing, the NMOS drain voltage is set near half of the supply voltage.
 | Calculation       | Result       |
 |------------------|-------------|
 | VDS = VDD / 2     | 1.8 / 2 = 0.9 V |